Transjordan (region): Egyptian period

 The Shasu were Semitic-speaking cattle nomads in the Levant from the late Bronze Age to the Early Iron Age.
 In a 15th-century BCE list of enemies inscribed on column bases at the temple of Soleb built by Amenhotep III, six groups of Shasu are noted; the Shasu of S'rr, the Shasu of Rbn, the Shasu of Sm't, the Shasu of Wrbr, the Shasu of Yhw, and the Shasu of Pysps.
 Some scholars link the Israelites and the worship of a deity named Yahweh with the Shasu.

-The Egyptian geographical term "Retjenu", is traditionally identified as an area covering Sinai and Canaan south of Lebanon, with the regions of Amurru and Apu to the north.
-And as such, parts of Canaan and southwestern Syria became tributary to the Egyptian Pharaohs in the early Late Bronze Age.
-When Canaanite confederacies centered on Megiddo and Kadesh, came under the control of the Egyptian Empire.
+The Egyptian geographical term Retjenu is traditionally identified as an area covering Sinai and Canaan south of Lebanon, with the regions of Amurru and Apu to the north.
+As such, parts of Canaan and southwestern Syria became tributary to the pharaohs of ancient Egypt before the Late Bronze Age collapse.
+When Canaanite confederacies centered on Megiddo and Kadesh came under the control of the New Kingdom of Egypt.
 However, the empire's control was sporadic, and not strong enough to prevent frequent local rebellions and inter-city conflict.